Born in 1974, Steve and his wife Susie, a trained Speech and Language Therapist, live just outside the city of Winchester.

 In May 2010, Steve was elected as MP for Winchester with a majority of 3,048.

 In October 2013, Steve joined the Government as PPS (Parliamentary Private Secretary) to Mike Penning; Minister of State at the Department for Work & Pensions and Minister for Disabled People.

 In July 2014, Steve moved to the Home Office and Ministry of Justice with Mike Penning; as Minister of State for Policing, Criminal Justice and Victims.

 Steve was re-adopted by the Winchester Conservatives to contest the seat at the General Election held on 7th May 2015 and was re-elected with a majority of almost 17,000.

-In May 2015 Steve was appointed by the Prime Minister as PPS to Health Secretary, Jeremy Hunt, one of the most senior roles within Government, and after the change of Prime Minister, in July 2016, Steve became a Minister after being appointed by Theresa May as an Assistant Government Whip.
+After the change of Prime Minister, in July 2016, Steve became a Government Minister after being appointed by Theresa May as an Assistant Government Whip.
+Read more about Whips.

 In the snap General Election of June 2017, Steve was once again re-elected with over 50% of the vote with a majority of 9,999.